sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

     >There are 3 kinds of data variable, which determines its underlying data type (list vs. object) and the inputs that are required:
     >
     >**Collection of data records:** A list of objects.
-This is what was automatically selected when we created a data variable for the products in the product list page.
+This is what was automatically selected when you created a data variable for the products in the product list page.
 No inputs are required.
     >
     >**Single data record:** Just a single object.
 You will generally have to provide a key so SAP Build Apps knows which object to return.
     >